 Medications.
 Drugs implicated in the development of cholelithiasis include clofibrate, octreotide, and ceftriaxone.

 Physical inactivity.
-The Health Professionals Follow-up Study suggested that many cases of symptomatic cholelithiasis could be prevented by 30 minutes of daily aerobic exercise.
+Exercise may reduce gallstone risk.
+Findings from the Health Professionals Follow-Up Study suggested that the risk of symptomatic cholelithiasis could be reduced by 30 minutes of daily aerobic exercise.
 Young or middle-aged men (65 years or younger) who were the most physically active had half the risk for developing gallstones, compared with those who were least active.
 In older men, physical activity cut risk by 25%.
-Physical activity also protects against gallstones in women.
+Physical activity is also associated with reduced gallstone risk in women.

-Right-upper-quadrant (trans-abdominal) ultrasound will directly reveal the presence of gallstones and show evidence of cholecystitis, if present.
+Right-upper-quadrant (transabdominal) ultrasound will reveal the presence of gallstones and show evidence of cholecystitis, if present.

-Hydroxy iminodiacetic acid (HIDA) scan is sometimes indicated to rule out cystic duct obstruction and acute cholecystitis.
+Hydroxy iminodiacetic acid scan is sometimes indicated to rule out cystic duct obstruction and acute cholecystitis.

-Endoscopic retrograde cholangiopancreatography (ERCP) or magnetic resonance cholangiopancreatography (MRCP) assesses the presence of gallstones within the bile ducts.
-ERCP can also be used to extract stones when they are found, avoiding the need for surgery.
+Endoscopic retrograde cholangiopancreatography or magnetic resonance cholangiopancreatography assesses the presence of gallstones within the bile ducts.
+Endoscopic retrograde cholangiopancreatography can also be used to extract stones when they are found, preventing the need for surgery.

 Asymptomatic gallstones are generally not treated.
 Cholecystectomy is the treatment of choice for symptomatic disease.

 Oral bile acids (e.g., ursodeoxycholic acid) can be used to dissolve small stones and stone fragments.
 However, they work in only a small percentage of cases, and stones typically recur after the treatment is discontinued.

 It is helpful to avoid large, fatty meals, as a large caloric load is the most likely trigger for biliary colic symptoms.